Home

 Piano Lesson on Symbols

+In a piano lesson we learn about sheet music symbols.
 You find a curved line between two or more notes in a measure or across two measures.
-In a piano lesson we learn about symbols.

 A SLUR is a curved line next to the note head that indicates that the group of different notes is to be played legato.